tom-NI/qub_cloud/40314543_assignment_proxy/README.md

-# Proxy Router
-## Custom reverse proxy router for Web Word Count application.
+# Custom reverse proxy router
 Used to parse queries to the entire backend and conceal backend config.

 Requirements;